arangodb/docs-hugo/site/content/3.12/deploy/arangosync/operations-and-maintenance.md

 - Sync master & workers: The `arangosync` servers running as either master or worker, provide:
   - A status API, see `arangosync get status`.
 Make sure that all statuses report `running`.
-    <br/>For even more detail the following commands are also available:
+    For even more detail the following commands are also available:
     `arangosync get tasks`, `arangosync get masters` & `arangosync get workers`.
   - A log on the standard output.
 Log levels can be configured using `--log.level` settings.
   - A metrics API `GET /metrics`.
 This API is compatible with Prometheus.